banekondic1996/Melo-MediaPlayer/README.md

 <pre>
 To do:
--Load images inside iframe, configure tabs for images, fix image dragging when zoomed in -Add support for more video formats
--Add radio list source
+-Load images inside iframe, configure tabs for images, fix image dragging when zoomed in -Add support for more video formats (rebuild chromium to add support) -Add radio list source
 -Add more extensions to audio/video playlist
 -Add input box for file name before video conversion -Improve windows movement and enable window snapping -Improve code to improve perfomance
+-Custom scroll bar for track lists
+-Add keyboard shortcuts
 </pre>
 Images of UI:
 1. Video play, with video trimming support